-Violating the terms of your DUI supervision or probation could result in your extradition to the state where your case was originally heard.
-Extradition means you could be arrested in your current state and brought back to face charges in … Continue reading
+If you violate the terms of your out of state probation, you can be extradited to the state where you originally had the problem.
+Extradition means you could be arrested in your current state and brought back to face charges … Continue reading

 Clients often want to get their DUI cases over with quickly.
 Sometimes, the evidence is so overwhelming that a swift guilty plea to a lesser charge is actually in the client’s best interest.
 But many times, pleading guilty to a … Continue reading